Kirkby: Services

 Law enforcement is provided by Merseyside Police, whose basic command unit in the borough of Knowsley has a Kirkby station on St Chad's Drive.
 Public transport is co-ordinated by Merseytravel.
 Fire and rescue services are provided by the Merseyside Fire and Rescue Service, which has a Kirkby station on Webster Drive.

 Waste management is co-ordinated by the Merseyside Recycling and Waste Authority.
 Kirkby's distribution network operator for electricity is United Utilities; there are no power stations in the town.
 United Utilities also manages Kirkby's drinking and wastewater.
 SUEZ Recycling & Recovery UK process Merseyside and Halton's waste at a rail loading transfer station in Kirkby.
 The waste is transported from Kirkby to Wilton in Teesside where it is used to generate electricity.
 Power generated at Wilton is sufficient to power every home in Knowsley.

 Kirkby is served by the Knowsley PCT, and Aintree University Hospital is the nearest hospital.
 The town has nine GP surgeries and four dental practices.
 Ambulance service is provided by the North West Ambulance Service, with a station in Kirkby.

 BT Group's Simonswood exchange provides local telephone and ADSL Internet service to the area, with a number of other companies offering services through local-loop unbundling.
 Virgin Media services are also available to the town, providing television, telephone and cable Internet access.

 Media

 The main local newspaper is the Liverpool Echo.
 The Kirkby Extra and the Knowsley Challenge are free local newspapers.
-The local BBC radio station is Radio Merseyside, and the ITV franchisee is ITV Granada.
+Local radio stations are BBC Radio Merseyside, Heart North West, Capital Liverpool, Hits Radio Liverpool, Smooth North West and Greatest Hits Radio Liverpool & The North West.
+Local news and television programmes are provided by BBC North West and ITV Granada, the local television station TalkLiverpool also broadcasts to the area.
+Television signals are received from the Winter Hill TV transmitter.